-- 'leaf\count': number of records from the training data that fall into this leaf node - 'leaf\weight': total weight (sum of hessian) of all observations that fall into this leaf node - 'data\percentage': percentage of training data that fall into this node - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - orientation (string, optional (default='horizontal')) Orientation of the tree.
+- 'leaf\weight' : total weight (sum of hessian) of all observations that fall into this leaf node - 'data\percentage' : percentage of training data that fall into this node - precision (int or None, optional (default=3)) Used to restrict the display of floating point values to a certain precision. - orientation (str, optional (default='horizontal')) Orientation of the tree.
 Can be 'horizontal' or 'vertical'. - \\kwargs Other parameters passed to Digraph constructor.
 Check https://graphviz.readthedocs.io/en/stable/api.html#digraph for the full list of supported parameters.